-Forms and functions of the law, application of the uniform commercial code which affects business decisions involving contracts, agency, employment, personal property, and negotiable instruments.
+Forms and functions of the law, application of the uniform commercial code which affects business decisions involving contracts.

-BA 232 Business Statistics
+BA 232 Business Statistics (3 Class Hrs/Wk)

 Descriptive methods, basic probability, sampling distributions, estimating and testing for proportions and means, two-sample problems and contingency tables are covered in this course.